 WALL HEATER, UNVENTED TYPE.
 A room heater of the type designed for insertion in or attachment to a wall or partition.
 Such heater does not incorporate concealed venting arrangements in its construction and discharges all products of combustion through the front into the room being heated.

 WALL, RETAINING.
 A wall not laterally supported at the top, that resists lateral soil load and other imposed loads.

 WALLS.Walls shall be defined as follows:

 Load-bearing wall.
 A wall supporting any vertical load in addition to its own weight.

 Nonbearing wall.
 A wall which does not support vertical loads other than its own weight.

 WASTE.
 Liquidborne waste that is free of fecal matter.

 WASTE PIPE OR STACK.
 Piping that conveys only liquid sewage not containing fecal material.

-WATER-DISTRIBUTION SYSTEM.
-Piping which conveys water from the service to the plumbing fixtures, appliances, appurtenances, equipment, devices or other systems served, including fittings and control valves.
+WATER DISTRIBUTION SYSTEM.
+Piping that conveys water from the service to the plumbing fixtures, appliances, appurtenances, equipment, devices or other systems served, including fittings and control valves.